Kipok/NeMo-Skills/docs/generation.md

 Check out [common parameters documentation](/docs/common-parameters.md) to learn about some of the common parameters accepted by all generation scripts.

+> **_NOTE:_** Before running the generation we always print the first prompt that we are about to send to an LLM.
+> It's a good idea to inspect that and make sure it's formatted properly.

 Here are a few typical use-cases of the generation pipeline.

 ## Greedy inference